jsightapi/online-editor-frontend/tests/manual-tests/common-exported-html-ui-tests.md

 # Logo

-1. Check that "Powered by JSight" panel click directs to https://jsight.io/.
+1. Check that "Powered by JSight" panel click directs to https://jsight.io/ (must be opened in the new tab).

 # Upload

 1. Review all resources, which are uploaded during opening the HTML file.
+Only fonts and images must be loaded.
+No code, no css (both code and css must be embedded in the file).

 ## Virtual Scroll